garzaivan/se_project_todo-app/README.md

 ## Technology

 In this project we use HTML, CSS, JavaScript to make it all come together.
 For example in the HTML we have a script tag that connects our JavaScript files to the webpage.
-In the JavaScript files weve refactored the code for easier accesibility with different files that pertain to a certain element used in the application.
+In the JavaScript files we've refactored the code for easier accesibility with different files that pertain to a certain element used in the application.
 The simpler it is for a software engineer to read the better!

 ## Deployment